csBlueChip/esp32_rtttl/README.md

 `ESP32/GPIO:2 --[red]--> 220ohm resistor ----> Piezo Buzzer --[black]--> Gnd`

 ...I'm not convinced the resistor is necessary, but probably safer that way.

+# Notes

+I'm new to the ESP IDF, so I don't really know what most of the files are that I inherited from using the 'blink' example as a starting point ...All the real work is in `main/rtttl.c`